DGRYZER/DGRYZER/README.md

 ### Bio:

-### *Debajyoti Ghosh, a fervent software engineer, excels in JavaScript, frontend development, and Database Management Systems.
-His work resonates with elegance, reflecting a dedication to excellence and innovation.*
+### *In the vibrant tapestry of technology, Debajyoti Ghosh, a passionate software artisan and Frontend Developer, seamlessly blends expertise in JavaScript, React JS, Node JS, Mongo DB, SQL, and AWS.
+With captivating interfaces and a fervent commitment to innovation, he forges ahead, eager to collaborate and shape the digital landscape.*

 ### My Stack: